camelwater/Table-BOT/README.md

 > Commands are executed by providing the required arguments (in brackets) and additional, optional arguments (in parentheses).
 Optional arguments are by default excluded and arguments with an `=` sign have default values if nothing is provided.

-To watch a room and score it with Tablse BOT, these primary commands are used:
+To watch a room and score it with Table BOT, these primary commands are used:

 ```
 ?start [format] [numTeams] (rxx|<miiName>,...) (gps=3) (sui=no)